chloeekk/chloeekk.github.io/content/posts/relationship-between-customer-acquisition-cost-and-user-quality/index.md

 ### 1. Early Stage / Market Validation

 In the early stage, the primary goal is to **validate product–market fit (PMF)**.
-At this point, the company needs users who can validate the product’s core value.
+At this point, the company needs users who can validate the product's core value.
+This is where [cold start strategies](https://chloevolution.com/posts/cold-start-strategy-for-a-new-product/) become critical—balancing acquisition cost with learning velocity.

 * **Quality definition:** Users with high stickiness and strong engagement.
 * **Evaluation metrics:** Day-1 / Day-7 retention, core feature usage, qualitative user feedback.